 This cosmetic procedure can be carried out under a local or general anesthetic.
 A local anesthetic will be combined with sedation to help you stay calm and relaxed during the surgery.
 A tummy tuck usually takes several hours to complete; the exact time required depends on how much tissue must be removed and whether the procedure includes liposuction or muscle tightening.

 After your surgery is over, you may be required to stay overnight at the North Texas Plastic Surgery center to make sure your initial recovery proceeds smoothly.
 The next day you’ll be able to go home, and while you might experience some discomfort or pain for a few days, you’ll be back to your usual routine quickly.

-One week after your surgery, you’ll meet with Dr. Obaid for a checkup to ensure that your recovery is moving ahead normally.
-At this appointment your bandages will be removed, and you’ll have your first chance to see how your body looks.
+One week after your surgery, you’ll meet with your surgeon for a checkup to ensure that your recovery is moving ahead normally.
+At this appointment, your bandages will be removed, and you’ll have your first chance to see how your body looks.
 While there will still be plenty of swelling at this stage, the changes to your body should be easy to spot.

 Recovering from a tummy tuck can take several weeks or months, especially if your procedure involves tightening the abdominal muscles.
 During this time, you’ll be advised to wear a compression garment to help reduce swelling and to provide support and protection for your abdominal area as it heals.